Skip to main content

 Related: How You Can Quit Watching Porn Today

-There’s another supercomputer out there in the world that does the exact same thing: your brain.
+There’s another supercomputer in the world that does the same thing: your brain.

 Fortify

-You see, our brains are full of neuroconnectors, which basically link different parts of our brain together.
-When neurons are activated, they release chemicals that strengthen the connection between different parts of your brain.
+You see, our brains are full of neuroconnectors, which link different parts of our brain together.
+When activated, neurons release chemicals that strengthen the connection between different parts of your brain.
 [1] For example, when you eat something delicious, your brain releases dopamine, a chemical that makes you feel good.
 [2] Or if you hold hands with someone you care about, your brain releases a chemical called oxytocin, which helps you bond with people.
 [3]

-Over time, the connections between certain things get stronger, while other connections can get weaker if they aren’t used for awhile.
+Over time, the connections between certain things strengthen, while other connections can weaken if they aren’t used for a while.

 Store - General